 Cartool is an EEG analysis software entirely programmed in C++ and doesn’t rely on any other dependency to run.

-The project started in 1996 at the Functional Brain Mapping Lab (FBMLab), University of Geneva Switzerland and completely developed by Denis Brunet, research staff scientist at the CIBM EEG HUG-UNIGE Clinical and Translational Neuroimaging Section.
+The project started in 1996 at the Functional Brain Mapping Lab (FBMLab), University of Geneva Switzerland and completely developed by Denis Brunet, technical staff scientist at the CIBM EEG HUG-UNIGE Clinical and Translational Neuroimaging Section.

 STEN (Statistical Toolbox for Electrical Neuroimaging) is an open source software toolbox based on Python and R that can be used to compute statistics on several measures of electro- and magneto-encephalographic (EEG and MEG) signals.